Curtis Arnold Editor-in-chief

 Best card for no-hassle service and solid rewards

 Because many of us don't like to think about potential calamities, the Discover it's reward program offers plenty of good news.
-Instead of a tiered structure with spending thresholds and other limitations, Discover it provides a simple, 1 percent rebate on every purchase.
+Instead of a tiered structure with spending thresholds and other limitations, Discover it provides a simple, 1 percent cash back on your purchases.
 It also shares quarterly bonus offers with other Discover it cards, meaning that you can still get up to 5 percent cash back, subject to maximum quarterly spend, on eligible purchases in specialty categories when you enroll each quarter for the 5 percent categories.

 Discover makes it easy to redeem your rewards as well.
 Instead of tracking a convoluted points system, you can use Discover's website to watch your CashBack Bonus balance grow.
 Discover's online shopping portal offers up to 20 percent back from participating merchants.
 A partnership with Amazon.com means you can redeem your rewards at anytime, for just about any kind of product.